 Nuts are a great source of healthy fats that help the heart and help to balance your blood sugar.
-This means that almond butter is a great substitute for regular butter for vegans or anyone who is trying to eat less dairy on a daily basis.
+This means that almond butter is a great substitute for regular butter for vegans or anyone trying to eat less dairy daily.

 Almonds are also rich in fiber, which helps you feel full quickly and helps to balance your cholesterol.
-In addition to that, almonds have a lot of protein, which is great for vegans or vegetarians who are trying to increase their vegetable protein intake.
+In addition, almonds have a lot of protein, which is great for vegans or vegetarians trying to increase their vegetable protein intake.

-However, store-bought almond butter is usually sweetened with some form of added sugar, so it should not be consumed in excess.
+However, store-bought almond butter is usually sweetened with added sugar, so it should not be consumed in excess.
 For this reason, some people make their own almond butter at home.

 Like anything that is made from nuts, almond butter can become spoiled.

 While open, store-bought almond butter can last up to 9 months past its expiration date when kept in the fridge, homemade almond butter has a much shorter shelf life, lasting only a couple of weeks.

 Signs Your Almond Butter Has Gone Bad

 Almond butter is made from a nut, and just like any nut, it can become rancid.
 The process of rancidification happens because this type of butter contains the natural oil that is present in almonds.
 The exposure of this oil to moisture, air, light, heat, or bacteria slowly makes it become rancid.

 You can easily tell if your almond butter has gone bad by smelling it.
 When the butter is rancid, you can detect a sour, unpleasant odor.
 If you try the smell test and still can’t tell, you can try a very small amount of butter to check the taste.
 It has probably gone bad if it doesn’t taste sweet and nutty anymore.